chrisjul/timezone/README.md

 # timezone
-You want exact Timezone name kindly use this script
+You want exact Timezone name kindly use christimezone script